-NOTE 1 – Units of measurement are designated by conventionally assigned names and symbols.
+Note 1 to entry: Units of measurement are designated by conventionally assigned names and symbols.

-NOTE 3 – Units of quantities of dimension one are numbers.
+Note 3 to entry: Units of quantities of dimension one are numbers.
 In some cases, these units are given special names, e.g. radian (rad), steradian (sr), and decibel (dB), or are expressed by quotients such as millimole per mole (mmol/mol) equal to 10–3, and microgram per kilogram (µg/kg) equal to 10–9.

-NOTE 4 – For a given quantity, the short term “unit” is often combined with the quantity name, such as "unit of mass".
+Note 4 to entry: For a given quantity, the short term “unit” is often combined with the quantity name, such as "unit of mass".